node-red/node-red.github.io/docs/hardware/raspberrypi.md

 #### Installation

-After [installing](../getting-started/installation.html) Node-RED, follow these [instructions](http://wiringpi.com/download-and-install/) to get Wiring Pi installed.
+After installing Node-RED, follow these [instructions](http://wiringpi.com/download-and-install/) to get Wiring Pi installed.

 #### Configuring Node-RED

-Firstly the npm module needs to be installed into the node-red directory.
+Firstly the npm module needs to be installed into the same directory as your `settings.js` file.

+    cd $HOME/.node-red
-    cd ~/node-red-x.y.z    (changing x.y.z to match the version you have installed) npm install wiring-pi
+    npm install wiring-pi

 This does not add any specific nodes to Node-RED.
 Instead the Wiring-Pi module can be made